Khloe Kardashian Flaunts Her Insane Physique In A Red Swimsuit On Instagram

 Khloe Kardashian is reminiscing about Bali in her most recent Instagram snapshot.

-The mother of one shared a photo from a family trip to the Indonesian island and is showing off her toned body and killer thighs.
-While sporting a red, Louis Vuitton swimsuit, the Keeping Up with the Kardashians star is posing on a beach as her blonde hair covers one side of her face.
+The new mother shared a photo from a family trip to the Indonesian island and is showing off her toned body and killer thighs.
+While sporting a red Louis Vuitton swimsuit, the Keeping Up With the Kardashians star is posing on a beach, as her blond hair covers one side of her face.

 Kardashian, who notoriously switches between a short bob or long tresses, went with the latter look.
 The look was styled by celebrity hairstylist Andrew Fitzsimmons, according to Kardashian’s tags.
 Kardashian also had makeup artist Hrush Achemyan for the trip.
 The photo was shared with the reality star’s 92.1 million followers and received more than 413,000 likes.
 The photo also received more than 2,000 likes from Kardashian’s fans.

 “Wow!!
 BOMB DOT COM!!!!!” one follower exclaimed.